Government Transportation Revenues and Expenditures:

 Government Transportation Revenues vs. Expenditures

-• Of total transportation revenues, 45.9 percent came from non-transportation sources, such as local sales taxes dedicated to transportation in 2020.
+• Of total transportation revenues, 58.9 percent ($327.1 billion) came from non-transportation sources (supporting revenue), such as local sales taxes dedicated to transportation in 2022.

 Total Government Transportation Revenues and Expenditures